hailengc/jekyll-miniaudio/README.md

   `{% miniaudio 'https://somewhere/themusic.mp3' %}`

 - Use with file path.
-For example if you have a demo.map located in your assets/music folder, then just put:
+For example if you have a demo.ma3 located in your assets/music folder, then just put:

   `{% miniaudio '/assets/music/demo.mp3' %}`

-  **Ensure your file is accessible via http(s)://YOUR_HOST/assets/demo.mp3**
+  ** Note: Ensure your file is accessible via http(s)://YOUR_HOST/assets/demo.mp3**

 ## Issues and feature requests